SWITCHABLE SMART GLASS PARTITIONS: TRANSPARENCY & PRIVACY AT THE FLICK OF A SWITCH

 What do you need to know?

-Something else to remember, as Smart Glass is composed of a film of liquid crystal held between two sheets of glass laminated together, there will be a small clear border around the edges of the panels (the film will not go the very edges of the glass).
-Also, there will always be an element of haze or milkiness within the Smart Glass panels when in clear mode.
+A switchable privacy glass panel is composed of an internal film of liquid crystal held between two sheets of glass laminated together.
+That means there will be a small clear border around the edges of the panels and the film will not go to the very edges of the glass.

-TIP: The "milkiness" (hazy white effect) is less visible when looking at the glass straight on, and more "milky" when viewing the glass at an angle.
-Thus you may want to design your space accordingly so that the Smart Glass is mostly viewed straight on (and not viewed from the side while walking down a tight passageway for example).
+There will always be an element of haze or milkiness within the smart glass panels when in clear mode.
+The "milkiness" (hazy white effect) is less visible when looking at a glass panel "straight on", and more "milky" when viewing the glass at an angle.
+Thus you may want to design your space accordingly and ensure that the smart Glass panel is mostly viewed "straight on" (and not viewed from the side while walking down a tight passageway, for example).

 Always request to see a sample of the glass that will be installed.

-Curved privacy Smart Glass and doors used in an office exhibition room
+Curved privacy smart glass and doors used in an office exhibition room

 Prism Glass Ltd are approved fitters for SmartGlass International.